-e.
-Drainage easements delineating the 100 year frequency storm flood fringe to prevent flooding and future disturbance; and f.
+f.
+Drainage easements delineating the 100 year frequency storm flood fringe to prevent flooding and future disturbance; and g.
 Pipe materials approved by the director.

-(i) Pursuant to the City of Kingsport Zoning Ordinance, a floodplain development permit is required for all development or redevelopment within federally designated floodplains as shown on the applicable FEMA Flood Insurance Rate Map(s) of latest issue.
+(f) Pursuant to the City of Kingsport Zoning Ordinance, a floodplain development permit is required for all development or redevelopment within federally designated floodplains as shown on the applicable FEMA Flood Insurance Rate Map(s) of latest issue.

-(j) The rational method shall be used to determine peak flow rates only.
-National Resource Conservation Service (NRCS) methods and those methods specified in the manual for water quality and channel protection shall be used in determining storage volume requirements.
+(g) The rational method shall be used to determine peak flow rates only.
+National Resource Conservation Service (NRCS) methods and those provided in the manual for water quality and channel protection shall be used in determining storage requirements.

-(k) All supporting hydrologic and hydraulic assumptions shall be submitted, as well as all maps and references used in calculations.
+(h) All supporting hydrologic and hydraulic assumptions shall be submitted, as well as all maps and references used in calculations.

-(I) The design must not adversely affect adjacent or neighboring properties.
+(i) The design must not adversely affect adjacent or neighboring properties.

-(m) The city may allow stormwater management facilities to be implemented at another location within the same USGS 12-digit hydrologic unit code (HUC) watershed as the original project.
-Offsite mitigation must treat a minimum of 1.5 times the amount of water not treated on site.
-The offsite mitigation location must be approved by the city.
+(j) The city may allow stormwater control measures to be implemented at another location within the same USGS 12-digit hydrologic unit code (HUC) watershed as the original project.
+Off-site mitigation must treat a minimum of 1.5 times the amount of water not treated on site.
+The off-site mitigation location must be approved by the city.

-(n) If the project cannot meet pollutant removal standards, and cannot provide for off-site mitigation, the city may allow the owner to make payment in a public stormwater project fund at a level sufficient to design, install, and maintain the stormwater mitigation measures.
+(k) if the project cannot meet pollutant removal standards, and cannot provide for off-site mitigation, the city may allow the owner to make payment in a public stormwater project fund at a level sufficient to design, install, and maintain the stormwater mitigation measures.